FL POA Laws:

 A durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.

 Limited Power of Attorney

-- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the grantor decides).
-Just like a general power of attorney, the authority diminishes if the grantor dies.
+- In many cases, an agent will have power to make certain financial transactions or make medical decisions, but will not have authority to do other things such as sell property (depending on what the principal decides).
+Just like a general power of attorney, the authority ends if the principal becomes incapacitated or dies.

 Medical Power of Attorney

 A medical power of attorney is also known as a Designation of a Healthcare Surrogate.
 It is not the same as a living will.